 FREE SHIPPING on all professional books

-Cris is an internationally known consultant focusing on issues of reading, content comprehension, and assessment in secondary classrooms.
-She has been an adjunct professor and is the author of four books: I Read It, but I Don’t Get It, Do I Really Have to Teach Reading?, So, What Do They Really Know?, and No More Telling as Teaching: Less Lecture, More Engaged Learning.
+Cris’s a new book is titled, Why Do I Have to Read This?
+Literacy Strategies to Engage Our Most Reluctant Students.
+Other books she has written are: I Read it but I Don’t Get It, Do I Really Have to Teach Reading?, So, What do They Really Know?, And No More Telling as Teaching: Less Lecture, More Engaged Learning.